Premiership of Doug Ford: Economic Development and trade

 Minister Smith tabled Bill 47: Making Ontario Open for Business Act, 2018, which was passed on November 21, 2018.
 According to the Toronto Sun, Bill 47 strips "part-time workers of two paid sick days a year and prevent[s] a rise in the minimum wage to $15 an hour on January 1, 2019."
 NDP critic said that this "will incent employers to turn full-time positions into cheaper part-time work".

-The Ontario government abruptly cut all its provincial annual funding—representing $5 million—to the Ontario Institute for Regenerative Medicine (OIRM) in May 2019.
+The Ontario government abruptly cut all its annual provincial funding to the Ontario Institute for Regenerative Medicine (OIRM)—$5 million—in May 2019.
 Minister Smith, said that the "private sector will step up and fund stem-cell research."
-Scientists told CBC that the private will only invest in the stem-cell field when "their studies reach a late phase", until then "government funding is crucial."
+Scientists told CBC that the private sector will only invest in the stem-cell field when "their studies reach a late phase"; until then, "government funding is crucial."
 OIRM scientists who are "working on treatment of premature babies" said the cuts were "extremely short-sighted and uninformed".

 In June 2019, Vic Fedeli was appointed as Minister of Economic Development, Job Creation and Trade.
 Prabmeet Sarkaria is Associate Minister of Small Business and Red Tape Reduction in the economic development ministry.
 Michael Parsa and Donna Skelly were appointed as Parliamentary Assistants to the Minister of Economic Development, Job Creation, and Trade (Trade) in June 2018.

 MPP salary increase and pension re-introduction

 In 2025, Ford's government introduced legislation to grant MPPs a 35 per cent pay raise.
-Previously, an MPP made $116,550 annually – which had not changed since 2009.
-With support from the other parties, the Legislature enacted the MPP Pension and Compensation Act, 2025, which increased MPPs' salaries to $157,350, ministers from $165,851 to $223,909, and the premier from $208,974, to $282,129.
+Previously, an MPP earned $116,550 annually, which had not changed since 2009.
+With support from the other parties, the Legislature enacted the MPP Pension and Compensation Act, 2025, which increased MPPs' salaries to $157,350, ministers from $165,851 to $223,909, and the premier from $208,974 to $282,129.
 The change also re-introduced pensions for MPPs.

-Cabinet mandate letters
+Transparency

-Mandate letters requested by the Canadian Broadcasting Corporation through a freedom of information request were not released to the public, despite being ordered to by the Ontario information and privacy commissioner in 2019.
+Cabinet mandate letters requested by the Canadian Broadcasting Corporation through a freedom of information request were not released to the public, despite being ordered to by the Ontario information and privacy commissioner in 2019.
 The Supreme Court of Canada held the mandate letters issued by Doug Ford to his ministers were protected from disclosure under access to information legislation, under the principle of Cabinet confidentiality.

+In 2026, the government announced changes to Ontario's existing freedom of information (FOI) laws, restricting access to government records from the premier's office, Cabinet ministers, and parliamentary assistants.
+The legislation faced backlash from opposition parties and Ontario's privacy commissioner.

+Fixed election dates

+Ford's government announced a proposal on October 27, 2025, to eliminate fixed election dates as part of a series of changes to provincial election law in order to "return Ontario to an electoral process that served our province well... prior to the imposition of American-style fixed election dates."
+The bill removing fixed election dates received royal assent and went into effect on November 27.